oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

     - **Value**: Enter the Compartment ID.

-   *Note: If you are using the root compartment, enter the tenancy OCID from the configuration preview file generated during API Key creation.
-If you are using a different compartment, you can find the corresponding compartment OCID from OCI Console.*
+   *Note: If using the root compartment, enter the tenancy OCID from the configuration preview file generated during API Key creation.
+If you use a different compartment, you can find the corresponding compartment OCID from the OCI Console.*

    ![Click Timeline](images/compartment-id.png " ")